daniellj/DistributedComputing/ApacheSpark/Concepts/Introduction.md

 </table>

 -
 	- **6.2.2.
-ACTIONS** - return a value to the driver program after running a computation on the dataset (map, reduce, etc).
+ACTIONS** - return a value to the driver program after running a computation on the dataset.
 Some of the common ACTIONS supported:

 [**Spark Actions Guide (Oficial Documentation)**](http://spark.apache.org/docs/latest/rdd-programming-guide.html#actions)